Departure hall at Sana’a airport

 On the large table beyond the first x-ray machine, the security officer picks a toy car with giant wheels out of its box.
 “Can you take out the batteries for me please?” he asks the young woman who has bought it as a present.
 She does.
 “Can you show me how it works please?”
 At 03:30 in the morning, she politely obliges, grappling with the remote control until the car’s large wheels light up in a blizzard of fluorescence and start singing.
 “Thank you,” he says.
 “We have to check otherwise they say that we’re not doing our job properly.”

 At the next x-ray scan, laptops are to be taken out of bags and displayed separately.
 A man in a long black coat stands unsmiling beyond the arch of the body scan.
 It beeps as I walk through, but I am let past.
-My two bits of hand luggage are checked again (“Do you have a large fish in your luggage?” asks me a tall polite Yemeni woman in a colorful hijab.) - but not as thoroughly as the first time.
+My two bits of hand luggage are checked again -- but not as thoroughly as the first time.
 This time, nobody opens my wallet to check for explosives between the YR 100 notes.

 Cairo airport, transit desk